mcaliman/mcaliman.github.io/_posts/en/miscellaneous/2025-05-09-software-architect.md

 # What are his or her responsibilities?
 * Provide a functional and efficient solution:
-The Software Architect must be able to provide a software solution that meets business needs, is efficient and easily scalable.
+The Software Architect must be able to provide a software solution that meets business needs, is efficient and is easily scalable.
 * Ensure software quality:
 He/she ensures that the software is well designed, tested and documented, minimising the risk of errors and improving maintainability.
 * Support in the development phase:
-Helps the development team implement the software architecture, providing guidance and solving any problems.
+Helps the development team implement the software architecture, providing guidance and solving problems.
 * Risk management:
 Identifies and manages risks associated with software development, ensuring that they are addressed in a timely and effective manner.